Jardines station

-Jardines is a rapid transit station in San Juan agglomeration, Puerto Rico.
+Jardines is a rapid transit station in the San Juan agglomeration, Puerto Rico.
 It is located between Deportivo and Torrimar stations on the sole line of the Tren Urbano system, in Bayamón.
 The station is located in Juan Sánchez barrio, close to the municipal border with Guaynabo, and it is named after the Jardines de Caparra neighborhood, located nearby.
 The trial service ran in 2004, however, the regular service only started on 6 June 2005.